Coletterbox/Pomodoro-Timer/README.md

 https://coletterbox.github.io/Pomodoro-Timer/

 ## Most Pomodoro timers aren't cute enough.
+(EDIT: Inspired by today's attempt at work, this now has the added functionality of a two-minute crying break.)

 I just wanted a cuter Pomodoro timer; the others worked fine.